Rights of CTU members in a layoff

 Probationary Teachers who are laid off and are rated in the top two categories will be assigned to day-to-day substitute teacher status.

-All CPS hires must be from the CPS Teacher Quality Pool, and at least half of all new hiring in the district must be from laid-off and displaced veteran teachers.
+At least half of all new hiring in the district must be from laid-off and displaced veteran teachers.
 Principals must interview at least three displaced teachers for all vacancies.